A

 Speech Reading

-Speech reading is the technique of using lip reading and other visual cues produced by a speaker to help with the understanding of spoken words.
+What is Speech Reading?
+Speech reading is the technique of using lip reading and other visual cues produced by a speaker to help with the

 Read More »